The Student Room GroupThe Student Room Group

 Dr Gary Slater, associate professor in economics, Leeds University Business School

-Expert advice on writing a mathematics personal statement
+Subject focus: writing a personal statement for mathematics

 Tristan Pryer, admissions tutor, Department of Mathematics and Statistics, School of Mathematical, Physical and Computational Sciences, University of Reading